Stronavt/rsschool-cv/cv.md

 - **SKILLS**

 _I hope to get them on the course.
-In addition, perseverance, perseverance._
+In addition, perseverance, purposefulness._

  - **CODE EXAMPLES**